Blowup algebras of determinantal ideals in prime characteristic: -split filtrations

-In this subsection we obtain the first consequence of $F$-purity of filtrations.
-In the following theorem we prove that if $\II$ is an $F$-pure filtration, then the algebras in Definition \ref{blowup} are $F$-pure.
-This is one of the main motivations for introducing $F$-pure filtrations.
+In this subsection we obtain the first significant property for $F$-split filtrations.
+In the following theorem we prove that if $\II$ is an $F$-split filtration, then the algebras in Definition \ref{blowup} are $F$-split.
+This is one of the main motivations for introducing $F$-split filtrations.